Forge Pond Park, 245 King St, Hanover, MA 02339, USA

 The forest here contains pine, oak, birch, beech and maple trees, plus ferns and sweet pepper bush.
 Look for old stone walls.
 There are also sections of the trail that pass through grassy electrical power easements, with lots of new pine trees.

 French’s Stream and the Drinkwater River flow together just upstream of Forge Pond.
 The Drinkwater River continues to flow southeast of Forge Pond, into Factory Pond.
 From there, the waterway turns east and is known as the Indian Head River.
-It joins Herring Brook in Pembroke and Hanover to form the North River, which flows 12 miles through Hanover, Pembroke, Norwell, Marshfield, and Scituate, to the Atlantic Ocean.
+It forms the boundary between Hanover and Hanson, and merges with Pembroke’s Herring Brook, a short distance downstream of Ludden’s Ford Park, to form the North River at a spot called The Crotch.
+The North River flows 12 miles through Pembroke, Hanover, Norwell, Marshfield and Scituate, eventually making its way to Massachusetts Bay and the Atlantic Ocean.

 Historic Site: No